mveeprojects/ScalaCassandra/README.md

 Metrics surfaced by Kamon are exposed here -> `http://localhost:9095/metrics`

+### Custom Metrics

+`cassandra_reachable`
+  * value of 1 represents "true", cassandra is reachable, this is the default value on startup
+  * code to be added to set this to 0 ("false") in the event cassandra is unreachable

 ## Cqlsh

 ### To access the command line (`cqlsh`) via docker